-A family aquatic park might seem like an on odd way to honor a leader of the Black Panther Party who was killed in a controversial shooting by Chicago police in 1969.
+A family aquatic park might seem like an on odd way to honor a leader of the Black Panther Party who was shot and killed by Chicago police in 1969.
 But an unrestricted public pool for youth was part of Fred Hampton’s dream of improving the living conditions in his hometown of Maywood, Illinois.

-The young revolutionary was chairman of the Illinois chapter of the Blank Panthers.
+The young revolutionary was chairman of the Illinois chapter of the Black Panthers.
 By the age of 21, he had already gained a reputation as a talented political organizer.
 But in December 1969, he was killed in his apartment after a police raid.
-It was described as a shootout by the police, but ballistic tests showed the CPD fired 99 shots into the apartment while only one shot exited.
+Police described it as a shootout, but ballistic tests showed the CPD fired 99 shots into the apartment while only one shot exited.

-Hampton was sleeping next to his fiancé who was 8-and-a-half months pregnant at the time.
+Hampton was sleeping next to his fiancé, who was eight-and-a-half months pregnant at the time.
 Other Black Panthers present reported that Hampton was wounded in the shoulder before police officers shot him point blank in the head.
 The results of an independent autopsy backed up those reports.
 The controversy surrounding Hampton’s death led to a prolonged investigation, and it continues to be a much-discussed case.